 The doctor will insert a special electrode through the urethra into the prostate area.
 TUMT might partially relieve the symptoms and it might take some time before you will notice the results.

 In the procedure, a scope is passed to your urethra which will allow the doctor to place the needles into your prostate gland.
-TUNA may be an option in select cases, but the procedure is rarely used any longer.
+TUNA works for some cases, but the procedure is rarely used any longer.

 So, these were the medications for BPH which will cure the prostate problems with ease.
 Plus if the prostate is not treated with medications then the only option is to go for bph treatment surgery, and get cured instantly.